SonyResearch/COALA/docs/en/quick_run.md

 ## Examples

-We provide examples in [examples folder](https://github.com/SonyResearch/COALA/tree/main/examples), including examples to quickly run experiments with FEMNIST, CIFAR-10, customize tracking, and more.
+Various examples are provided in [examples folder](https://github.com/SonyResearch/COALA/tree/main/examples), including how to quickly run experiments with FEMNIST, CIFAR-10, customize tracking, and more.

 ## High-level Introduction